swiyu-admin-ch/didtoolbox-java/README.md

         * --identifier-registry-url, -u
             A HTTP(S) DID URL (to did.jsonl) to create TDW DID log for --jks-alias
-            Java KeyStore alias
+            Java KeyStore alias name of the entry to process --jks-file, -j
-          --jks-file, -j
-            Java KeyStore (PKCS12) file to read the keys from --jks-password
+            Java KeyStore (PKCS12) file to read the (signing/verifying) keys from --jks-password
             Java KeyStore password used to check the integrity of the keystore, the password used to unlock the keystore --method-version, -m
             Defines the did:tdw specification version to use when generating a DID log.
 Currently supported is only 'did:tdw:0.3'
             Default: did:tdw:0.3
+          --primus-keystore, -p
+            A safely stored credentials file required when using (signing/verifying) keys stored in the Securosys Primus (HSM) Keystore.
+It should feature a quartet of the following properties: securosys_primus_host, securosys_primus_port, securosys_primus_user and securosys_primus_password.
+Any credential missing in this file will be alternatively set by relying on the equivalent set of environment variable counterparts: SECUROSYS_PRIMUS_HOST, SECUROSYS_PRIMUS_PORT, SECUROSYS_PRIMUS_USER and SECUROSYS_PRIMUS_PASSWORD.
+This CLI parameter should always be used exclusively alongside all the other --primus-* parameters, related to Securosys Primus (HSM)
+          --primus-keystore-alias, -q
+            An alias the (signing/verifying) key pair (stored in the Securosys Primus (HSM) Keystore) is associated with.
+This CLI parameter should always be used exclusively alongside all the other --primus-* parameters, related to Securosys Primus (HSM) --primus-keystore-password
+            An optional password required for recovering the (signing/verifying) key pair (stored in Securosys Primus (HSM) Keystore).
+This CLI parameter should always be used exclusively alongside all the other --primus-* parameters, related to Securosys Primus (HSM)
           --signing-key-file, -s
             The ed25519 private key file corresponding to the public key, required to sign and output the initial DID log entry.
 In PEM Format
           --verifying-key-files, -v
             The ed25519 public key file(s) for the DID Document’s verification method.
 One should match the ed25519 private key supplied via -s option.
 In PEM format

-    update      Update a did:tdw DID log by replacing the existing verification material in DID document
+    update      Update a did:tdw DID log by replacing the existing verification material in DID document.
+To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key
+            material: PEM files, a Java KeyStore (PKCS12) or a Securosys Primus (HSM) connection.
+In case of a Securosys Primus (HSM) connection, the required JCE provider (JAR) library is expected to be stored on the system alongside the DID-Toolbox, ideally in the lib subdirectory, e.g. as lib/primusX-java11.jar
       Usage: update [options]
         Options:
           --assert, -a